klavinslab/aquaverse/docs/designer/index.md

 If there are no validation errors (orange I/O or wires) then click "Plan Info" and click the "EXTEND" button.

 **Canceling an operation**:
-An operation that is still pending or waiting can be canceled by clicking the status and choosing "Cancel".
+An operation that is still pending or waiting can be canceled by clicking its status and choosing "Cancel".
 This will put the operation into an error state and add a message to the operation saying it was canceled.

 **Modifying which items are used by an operation**: